hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

   <version>1.0.0</version>
 </dependency>
 ```
+For other build systems, the way to describe those might
+be different.

-To activate Hazelcast as the JCache provider implementation either, if not already available, add the hazelcast-all.jar or
+To activate Hazelcast as the JCache provider implementation add either `hazelcast-all.jar` or
-hazelcast.jar to the classpath by the following Maven snippet.
-Again users of other build systems have to adjust the way of
+`hazelcast.jar` to the classpath (if not already available) by either one of the following Maven snippets.

-defining the dependency to their needs:
+If you use `hazelcast-all.jar`:

 ```xml
 <dependency>